The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Turkey: Karen Fedorko Sefer of Sea Song.

-The penthouse suite at the Vault Karakoy, The House Hotel has great views and a great price: At 800 euros, it’s about 80 percent less expensive than comparable suites at other hotels.
-Your stay includes breakfast, VAT, and a complimentary tour of the art galleries in the Beyoglu neighborhood accompanied by a local art expert.
+The Penthouse Suite at The Bank Hotel has great views and a great price: At 650 euros, it‘s about 80 percent less expensive than comparable suites at other hotels.
+Your stay includes breakfast, VAT taxes, and a complimentary dinner on their rooftop restaurant with exceptional views.

 Restaurants the locals love

-In the trendy Karakoy neighborhood, Karakoy Lokanta is a small local eatery in a historic building decorated with beautiful turquoise tiles.
-The menu changes every day, but be sure to try the manti (ravioli stuffed with meat) if it’s on the menu.
+In the trendy Karakoy neighborhood, Karakoy Lokantasi is a small local eatery in a historic building decorated with beautiful turquoise tiles.
+The menu changes every day, but be sure to order the manti (ravioli stuffed with meat) if it’s on the menu.

 For fresh fish dishes, locals love Eftalya Restaurant, an airy spot right on the banks of the Bosphorus.
 The sea bass or the fish of the day are always sublime, but be sure to order the kalkan if it’s in season.